joseph-a-levine/authoring/_older/2024_books.md

 title: Books I read in 2024
 ---

 This is a list of the books I read in 2024. ★ means I loved it; ⟳ is a re-read.
+Here are previous year lists: [2022](https://jablevine.com/older/2022_books), [2023](https://jablevine.com/older/2023_books).

 The books are in reverse order of when I put them into Zotero; I read some books right away, while others waited around for five or ten months until the time was right.